Kevinli296/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that is optimized for both desktop and mobile.
+Tweeter is a simple single-page AJAX based Twitter clone that uses Jquery, HTML5 and CSS3.

+*This project is optimized for both desktop and mobile users.*

 Users can post tweets, see the dates that tweets were created as well as a few pre-existing tweets.